 Ivannikov Institute for System Programming of the Russian Academy of Sciences (ISP RAS) was founded on January 25, 1994, on the base of the departments of System Programming and Numerical Software of the Institute for Cybernetics Problems of the RAS.
 ISP RAS belongs to the Division of Mathematical Sciences of the RAS.
 Academician Ivannikov V.P. was at the head of the ISP RAS, he has been in charge for 21 year.

-From the 2015 Avetisyan A.I., Corresponding Member of RAS, Doctor of Physics and Mathematics, Professor is the director of the ISP RAS.
+From the 2015 Avetisyan A.I., Academician of RAS, Doctor of Physics and Mathematics, Professor is the director of the ISP RAS.

 ISP RAS is a scientific organization, within the jurisdiction of Federal Agency for Scientific Organizations of Russian Federation.
 Institute activity is regulated by the Institute Charter.